 Can An Alimony Award Be Modified Or Terminated?

 There are circumstances in which a court can modify or terminate an award of alimony.
 Such circumstances include an unforeseen change in circumstances, such as a remarriage, medical emergency, unforeseen change in financial situations, a child reaching adulthood and no longer needing support, or the death of either spouse.
 A spouse who refuses to pay court-ordered alimony may be held in contempt of court and possibly face jail time.
 The court can also possibly terminate an alimony payment if the receiving spouse lives with a partner, even if they are not married.

 Contact Us Today

 The laws governing alimony in New York and New Jersey are complex and often subject to change.
-At Bonfiglio & Asterita, LLC Attorneys At Law, our team of experienced attorneys can guide you through the difficult laws and judicial process concerning alimony awards.
+At Asterita & Associates, LLC, our team of experienced attorneys can guide you through the difficult laws and judicial process concerning alimony awards.
 We regularly assist clients with various family law matters in New York and New Jersey.
 Whether you are contemplating a divorce, are already a party to one, or want a prior award for alimony reviewed you can schedule a consultation with one of our experienced attorneys via email, or by calling our New York or New Jersey office at 877-808-9120.